LODI — It is without a doubt the crown jewel of the San Joaquin County Park system.

 There is a child’s water play feature as well as a three acre lake with a 40-foot water fountain.
 Micke Grove Park also includes an 18-hole disc golf course, picnic tables, BBQ grills, horseshoe pits and softball fields.

-Entrance fees to Micke Grove Park per vehicle are $5 weekdays, $6 weekends and holidays, and $10 for special holiday weekends such as Easter, Mother’s Day, Memorial Day, Fourth of July, and Labor Day.
+Entrance fees to Micke Grove Park per vehicle are $5 weekdays, $6 weekends and holidays. and $10 for special holiday weekends such as Easter, Mother’s Day, Memorial Day, Fourth pf July, and Labor Day.
 Pets are $1 each and must be on a leash.
 Discounted multi-day passes are available.
-They do accept credit cards
+They accept credit cards.

 There is an annual park pass available for $100 that allows parking at the county’s six regional parks including Micke Grove, Oak Grove, Mossdale Crossing, and Dos Reis.
 Those wishing annual passes that include a towed vehicle typically to enter the water on the San Joaquin River at Mossdale Crossing or Dos Reis are charged an extra $50 for the annual pass.